4d/docs/website/translated_docs/ja/FormObjects/properties_Display.md

         ## Three-States

-        Allows a check box object to accept a third state. チェックボックスが 3番目の状態になると、チェックボックスに関連付けられた変数は値2を返します。
+        Allows a check box object to accept a third state.
+The variable associated with the check box returns the value 2 when the check box is in the third state.

         #### Three-states check boxes in list box columns